ayuzzz/MovieTicketBooking/README.md

 -> <b>master</b> : It contains the basic web app<br>
 -> <b>docker</b> : It contains the dockerized version of app (dockerfiles present inside each microservice directory).
 I will be attaching the powershell script for building and running each container. (docker image details shared in the Readme.md of <b>docker</b> branch)<br>
 -> <b>docker-compose</b> : It contains the containerized version of the application, using <b>docker-compose</b>.
-The docker-compose.yml is also present in the project root directory.
+The docker-compose.yml is present in the project root directory.

 <br>
 <h3>Tech stack</h3>